 Your bar might be called a tavern, lounge, gastropub, nightclub, gin mill, dive or other synonym for a place that serves alcohol.
 Regardless of name, your bar is a place where people gather to socialize, drink, dance and even find romance.
 Unfortunately, the classic bar now competes with upscale hotel lounges, raves, restaurants, pop-up nightclubs and privately hosted parties.
-If you want to attract, engage and keep customers today, change the way you advertise and promote your business to embrace mobile marketing, social media and digitally savvy promotions.
+If you want to attract, engage and keep customers today, Changing Bar Marketing idea the way you advertise and promote your business to embrace mobile marketing, social media and digitally savvy promotions.

 1. Focus on Your Audience

 Bars survive on returning customers, so your promotions must appeal to your core customers and newcomers who appreciate the kind of operation you’re running.
 Hospitality is a service industry, but owners and managers often mistakenly target people who are out of their leagues.
 Your neighborhood bar probably won’t appeal to multimillionaire entrepreneurs unless they’re local eccentrics.
 By the same token, local factory workers aren’t likely to respond to upscale promotions that feature drinks made from pricey, top-shelf liquors and exotic ingredients.

 If you’re targeting corporate crowds, your marketing strategy might focus on menu-driven promotions, social media-promoted meet-and-greets, theme nights, wine tastings and games that attract a range of business customers including those who might not want to drink but want to network with friends and associates.

 2. Define Your Goals

 Holding promotions with just a general sense of increasing business is a recipe for failure.
 You need to set some measurable goals to make Changing Bar Marketing promotions worthwhile.
 What do you want to achieve?
 The answers to that question might include the following goals: